Backpacking trip in Guatemala: A 3-Week Adventure

 Days 19-20 – Rio Dulce

-- Day 19: Transfer to Rio Dulce (4-hour drive) and check-in at Boatique Hotel and Marina.
-They have dorms from around $20/night.
+• Day 19: Transfer to Rio Dulce (4-hour drive) and check-in at Boatique Hotel and Marina.
+They have dorms for around $20/night.

 Days 21-22 – El Paredon

-- Day 22: Wake up with a small hangover no doubt but you’ll forget all about it when you release some freshly hatched baby turtles into the ocean.
-Enjoy the beach, watch the sunset, and take surf lessons or participate in a mangrove tour.
+• Day 22: Wake up with a small hangover no doubt but you’ll forget all about it when you release some freshly hatched baby turtles into the ocean.
+Moreover, enjoy the beach, watch the sunset, take surf lessons, or participate in a mangrove tour.

 Day 23 – Return to Antigua